wodby/docs/apps/domains.md

 You can enable basic auth for all domains of an app instance from `[Instance] > Domains > Basic auth`

-## Indexation
+## Indexation by Search Robots

-Dev, staging instances and all instances accessible by technical `*.wod.by` domains not indexed by search engines (header X-Robots-Tag)
+All technical `*.wod.by` domains are not indexed by search engines (header X-Robots-Tag).
+Additionally, you can optionally prevent indexation for your custom domains on domain edit/add pages.